BATTLE HONOURS

 Battle Honours are prestigious awards recognizing the combat achievements of military units.
 They acknowledge a unit’s direct participation and creditable performance in battle against an armed enemy, primarily for combatant arms like infantry, armour, artillery, naval ships, and air force squadrons.

 These honours are typically presented as a place and date (e.g., “Vimy 1917,” “Assoro”) and are proudly emblazoned on a unit’s “Colours” (flags), guidons, or drums.
 Though not carried into operations today, these Colours symbolize the unit’s rich history and serve as a tangible link to past valour.
+Click HERE to learn about the four different stands of Colours carried by the 48th Highlanders.

 The awarding process is rigorous.
 Independent committees, like Canada’s Battle Honours Committee, meticulously review historical operations to assess eligibility.
 A unit must have been committed to the specified location and time, actively engaged the enemy, and taken a significant, creditable part in the action.
 Final approval often rests with the head of state, such as the Sovereign or Governor General, upon military advice.
 This ensures that only actions of true distinction are recognized, preserving the honour’s significance.